epics-containers/epics-containers.github.io/docs/user/tutorials/epics_devcontainer.rst

 Introduction
 ------------

-Youc can setup a single devcontainer for managing all of your IOCs.
+You can setup a single devcontainer for managing all of your IOCs.

 The base container is defined in https://github.com/epics-containers/dev-e7 but we will use a customizable image derived from that.
 The customizable